- Our Community

 TOM TRAINOR, CHIEF EXECUTIVE

 Prior to his current role, Tom Trainor held global revenue responsibilities with Trintech Technologies as executive vice president, and with Kindle Banking Systems as international sales director.
 Before that he was sales director with consultancy firm Cambridge Technology Partners in New York.
 A languages honours graduate with postgraduate qualifications in international marketing, he holds an International Executive MBA from Smurfit Business School at UCD, where he also completed the Diploma in Corporate Governance.
-He was awarded the Dip.IoD Diploma in Company Direction by the Institute of Directors in London, and he has completed an executive programme at Harvard Business School.
+Tom holds the Chartered Director qualification awarded by the Institute of Directors in London, and he has completed an executive programme at Harvard Business School.
 Tom was awarded fellowship of the Chartered Institute of Marketing, in addition to granting of Chartered Marketer status.
 He has served as a member of the board of the European Marketing Confederation.